Posted on

 CrockPot

-• Material Safety: Glazed ceramic inner pot meeting Prop 65 limits for lead and cadmium.
-Zero PFAS coatings.
+• Material Safety: Glazed ceramic insert meets Prop 65 limits for lead and cadmium—no PFAS.
 Glass lid with silicone seal.

-• Durability: Rugged stainless exterior for longevity.
-Durable plastic base and integrated handles, though possible to crack from abuse.
+• Durability: Stainless steel exterior with durable plastic base and built-in handles.
+Pot can crack if dropped.
 Replacement parts are available.
 1-year warranty.

 While stainless steel is preferred, the original CrockPot remains the most effective.
-The Cook & Carry features a glazed ceramic pot that meets strict Prop 65 safety standards.
-It cooks more evenly than stainless steel or aluminum, making it perfect for tenderizing thick meats.
+Because ceramic holds more heat than stainless and aluminum, it excels at slow-cooking meats and stews.

-• Prop-65-certified ceramic inner pot—less naturally occurring lead than other brands
+• Prop 65-certified ceramic insert with lower naturally occurring lead levels than Vitaclay

 • 6-quart capacity feeds up to 7 people